pnp/powerautomate-samples/samples/sharepoint-hide-list-site-contents/README.md

-# Hide SharePoint Page Title
+# Hide SharePoint List from The Site Contents

 ## Summary